-4.1 To Replace the Grill or Ceramic Hob Controller DISCONNECT FROM THE ELECTRICITY SUPPLY.
+4.1 To Replace the Grill Controller

+▲ DISCONNECT FROM THE ELECTRICITY SUPPLY.

-Remove the control panel (see 1.2) and hotplate top (see 2.1).
-Disconnect the wiring from the controller.
+Remove the control panel and hotplate (see 1.1 & 2.1).
+Disconnect the wiring from controller.
 Remove the 2 screws holding the controller to the mounting panel.

-Fit the new controller and reassemble in reverse order.
+Fit the new controller and reassemble in the reverse order.
 Check for correct operation.

-4.2 To Remove the Grill Element DISCONNECT FROM THE ELECTRICITY SUPPLY.
+4.2 To Replace the Grill Element

+▲ DISCONNECT FROM THE ELECTRICITY SUPPLY.
-Remove grill pan from inside the grill compartment; remove the enamelled front shield from the grill roof, by removing the 2 screws and washers.

-Remove the 2 screws and washers securing the grill element front support.
-Remove the screws from the grill element.
+Remove the grill pan from the grill chamber.
+From inside the grill compartment, undo the 2 screws and washers and remove the enamelled front shield from the grill roof.
+Remove 2 screws and washers securing the grill element front support.
+Remove the screws from the grill elements.

-Lift the element out carefully, disconnecting the leads from the element terminals (noting their position).
+Carefully lift the elements out and disconnect the leads from the element terminals, noting their position.

-If it is not possible to disconnect the leads in this way, pull the cooker forward to gain access to the rear, remove the screws securing the electric cover to the back sheet, remove the cover and disconnect the terminals from the rear.
+If it is not possible to disconnect the leads in this way, pull cooker forwards to gain access to the rear.

+Remove the screws securing the electric cover to the back sheet, and then remove cover and disconnect the terminals from the rear.

-Fit the new element and reassemble in reverse order.
+Fit the new elements and reassemble in reverse order.
 Check the operation of the grill.